BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/forces_of_evil/dark_denizens_of_mirkwood.md

 - **Spider Webs** `ACTIVE`

 A Mirkwood Spider can shoot webs, with a range of 8".
 If the spider hits its target, do not roll To Wound.
-Instead, the model suffers the effects of the Paralyse Magical Power.
-If a Hero model is hit by the web, it can attempt to spend a point of Fate to negate the effects of Paralyse.
+Instead, the model suffers the effects of the [Paralyse] Magical Power.
+If a Hero model is hit by the web, it can attempt to spend a point of Fate to negate the effects of [Paralyse].

 </div>